State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Predictive Maintenance and Related Strategies

 \section{Predictive Maintenance and Related Strategies}

-Maintenance constitutes an essential part of the safe and economically efficient lifelong utilization of equipment across various industries.
-Substantial progress has occurred to enhance maintenance processes over the past two decades.
-As previously introduced, three primary maintenance strategies are employed to trigger maintenance actions: CM, PvM, and PMx.
+Maintenance is essential for ensuring the safe and economically efficient long-term use of equipment across various industries.
+Significant progress has been made in improving maintenance processes over the past two decades.
+As previously mentioned, three primary maintenance strategies are used to trigger maintenance actions: CM, PvM, and PMx.

 As illustrated in Fig.~\ref{fig:Figure2a}, CM triggers actions once component or system faults occur, PvM schedules maintenance activities on a regular basis to lessen the likelihood of failures, and PMx aims to predict the failure of equipment based on the estimation of future states in order to propose maintenance recommendations out of a range of options with respect to resource availability and economic factors.
-Fig.~\ref{fig:Figure2b} compares these three strategies, illustrating the costs incurred to address repairs as well as those associated with preventative activities.
+Fig.~\ref{fig:Figure2b} compares these three strategies, illustrating the costs incurred to address repairs as well as those associated with preventive activities.
 Fig.~\ref{fig:Figure2b} suggests that CM suffers from excessive replacement costs and collateral damage, while PvM may lead to unnecessary repairs and wasted resources.

-PMx, on the other hand, strikes a balance between these strategies by determining an optimal time to trigger maintenance actions \cite{jimenez2019system}.
+PMx, on the other hand, balances these strategies by determining an optimal time to trigger maintenance actions~\cite{jimenez2019system}.
 Deviating from this schedule could result in either wasted resources or an increased likelihood of failures.
-Conventionally, PMx draws on information about the system's condition (e.g., near real-time operating conditions, configurations) to optimize the maintenance schedule.
+Conventionally, PMx draws on information about the system's condition (e.g.,~near real-time operating conditions, configurations) to optimize the maintenance schedule.
 This is typically done in a predictive manner by identifying future usage patterns and Remaining Useful Life (RUL).
-The proliferation of Machine Learning (ML) algorithms---which have emerged in recent years in response to increases in computational power---have led to significant advancements in AI-guided optimization for PMx and play an integral role in shaping the IRs and FRs.
+The proliferation of Machine Learning (ML) algorithms -- which have emerged in recent years in response to increases in computational power -- have led to significant advancements in AI-guided optimization for PMx and play an integral role in shaping the IRs and FRs.